DvdHeuvel.jpg

 Danielle van den Heuvel

-Danielle is an Associate Professor of Early Modern History and the project's leader.
-She has an interest in the history of women’s work, retailing, informality, food, material culture, and of course, streets.
+Danielle is Professor of Early Modern Social and Economic History at Utrecht University and the project's leader.
+She has an interest in the history of women’s work, retailing, informality, food, material culture, housing and of course, streets.

 Read more about Danielle's research